We hired a 3 ton digger the other day for tidying up around the place.

 So I will make my own compost instead.

 The best thing is it's cost me nothing apart from a broken back when I start forking and shovelling the black gold.
-I will happy as a pig in mud/muck.
+I will be happy as a pig in mud/muck.
 That's an English colloquial saying for you dear readers!

 Anyone getting their veg plot prepared for the growing season?